discordjs/guide/guide/command-handling/adding-features.md

 Last but not least, we need to send the message back to the user.
 Since help messages can get messy, we'll be DMing it to the message author instead of posting it in the requested channel.
 However, there is something very important we should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.

-For that, we'll be using the `.catch()` method at the end of it all.
+For that, you'll be using the `.catch()` method at the end of it all.

 ```js
 message.author.send(data, { split: true })